-Other than a few expenses that happen on a regular basis like your car payment, housing expenses, or student loans, it can be hard to predict how much you’re likely to spend in a given month.
-August or September means back-to-school gear for the kids.
+Other than a few expenses that happen on a regular basis like your car payment, housing expenses, or student loans, it can be hard to predict how much you’re likely to spend on variable expenses in a given month.
+August or September mean back-to-school gear for the kids.
 December is gift-buying time.
-Go on vacation, and your “entertainment” budget for the month — maybe the year — is shot.
+There are birthdays, holidays.
+It’s often difficult to determine how much money you will use for discretionary spending.

-If your spending — or earnings — come from more than one source, it can be hard to keep track of that balance, even with the various e-budgeting tools now available.
+If your spending — or take-home earnings — come from more than one source, it can be hard to keep track of your net savings.

-With Personal Capital’s dashboard application, users can plug in all of your investment and bank accounts — checking, saving, credit cards, 401k, 529 accounts, loans, investment.
-This gives you a real sense of how their bottom line has moved every month.
-What do all your expenses — the mortgage, bills, loan payments, groceries — look like against all your earnings?
+With the Personal Capital dashboard, you can plug in all of your investment and bank accounts — checking, saving, credit cards, 401k, 529 accounts, loans, investment.
+This gives you a real sense of how your bottom line has moved by the end of the month.
+What do all of your monthly expenses — the mortgage, bills, student loan payments, car payments, groceries — look like against all of your earnings?

-By clicking “More,” users can look at transactions from each of your financial accounts.
-It allows adjust the time frame and see which expenses or income take up what percentage of their budget.
-A bar-graph also shows income-vs.-spending month by month.
+The dashboard also shows you transactions from each of your financial accounts.
+It allows adjust the time frame and see which expenses or income take up a given percentage of your personal budget.
+A bar graph also shows income-vs-spending month by month.

-On the iPhone and iPad apps, spending is shown in the “Cash Flow” view: A pie chart depicts your transactions by type (ATM withdrawals, groceries, bills, etc.), while a line chart tracks spikes and dips in spending over time.
-Users also see which transactions account for what percentage of overall spending.
+On the mobile and tablet app, spending is shown in the “Budgeting” view: A circle chart depicts your transactions by type (ATM withdrawals, groceries, bills, etc.).
+You can see which transactions account for a given percentage of your monthly budget.

-For those who want more control over organizing their expenses, Personal Capital allows users to categorize their transactions, either in general groups like “Entertainment” or “Food,” or in customizable fields, like “Fido’s dog food” or “Yard Maintenance.”
+If you want more control over organizing your transactions, Personal Capital allows you to categorize them either in general groups like “Entertainment” or “Food,” or in customizable fields, like “Fido’s dog food” or “Yard Maintenance.”
 If you charge work expenses to your personal accounts, you can label transactions as reimbursable so they won’t count against your household budget.

-With a 360-degree view of all spending and all income, users can really focus on the most important part of responsible budgeting: ensuring that you are saving more than you’re spending and investing your extra money.
+With a 360-degree view of all spending and all income, you can focus on the most important part of responsible budgeting: ensuring that you are saving more than you’re spending and investing your extra money.